veniamin-ilmer/veniamin-ilmer.github.io/political-ideals.md

 Lack of consumer protections and pollution regulations, will allow for some accidents to happen.
 Out of competition, companies may opt to lower costs by adulterating food or dump their trash into water ways.

-Contaminated food, polluted rivers, preditory lending, marketing scams, can all slowly increase over time if there is low oversight.
+With low oversight, contaminated food, polluted rivers, preditory lending, marketing scams, will all slowly increase over time.